 I vary my walk, work and music.
 I look at old jobs with fresh eyes and re-visit them.
 I perform regular analytics on live jobs, but I’ll visit old ones and notice new things that I can apply to current or future work.
 I work slowly now I have more time.
 I concentrate on the detail.
 The more I work with the detail, the wider my vision seems to be.
 I’m not clouded with the ‘how’ any more.

 Leave the beaten path, if terrain allows it, and walk a few yards into metaphorical woodlands or open countryside.
 By wandering a little I find that it sometimes brings me closer to problem solving.
 It’s good to explore it’s quietest corners, and go deep into pockets of it, but also try to view it from afar.
 Look at the trees, look into gardens, look at the horizon, listen to the sound of life.

 WALK SLOW, WALK QUIET

 I never know what’s around the next corner, so I take my time and find that I see more detail.
-Place your feet carefully, with practice you’ll be surprised how much more you will see in the same amount of time.
+With advancing years, I place my feet carefully, I’m surprised how much more I see in the same amount of time.

 Ok, I know this is stretching a euphemism.
 I’ve configured 3 x 32″ 4k monitors help me see much more.
 It’s amazing how being able to actually see a UI in detail can make a difference to workflow.
 It’s also a shock to realise that there’s actually a lot more going on that I first noticed.